Underwater survey

 An underwater survey is a survey performed in an underwater environment or conducted remotely on an underwater object or region.
-Survey can have several meanings.
+Surveys can have several meanings.
 The word originates in Medieval Latin with meanings of looking over and detailed study of a subject.
-One meaning is the accurate measurement of a geographical region, usually with the intention of plotting the positions of features as a scale map of the region.
+One meaning is the accurate measurement of a geographical region, usually to plot the positions of features as a scale map of the region.
 This meaning is often used in scientific contexts, and also in civil engineering and mineral extraction.
-Another meaning, often used in a civil, structural, or marine engineering context, is the inspection of a structure or vessel to compare actual condition with the specified nominal condition, usually with the purpose of reporting on the actual condition and compliance with, or deviations from, the nominal condition, for quality control, damage assessment, valuation, insurance, maintenance, and similar purposes.
+Another meaning, often used in a civil, structural, or marine engineering context, is the inspection of a structure or vessel to compare the actual condition with the specified nominal condition, usually to report on the actual condition and compliance with, or deviations from, the nominal condition, for quality control, damage assessment, valuation, insurance, maintenance, and similar purposes.
 In other contexts it can mean inspection of a region to establish presence and distribution of specified content, such as living organisms, either to establish a baseline, or to compare with a baseline.